jtescher/jtescher.github.io/_drafts/creating-a-metrics-dashboard-with-ember-and-rails-part-two.md

 ```

-And we can then create an idea of what we want the page to look like by adding `app/assets/javascripts/templates/orders.hbs`
+And we can then create an idea of what we want the page to look like by mocking up some static HTML in `app/assets/javascripts/templates/orders.hbs`

 ``` html
 <h1>Orders</h1>